Alternatives

 lnk.boo

-The differences from Bento.me: lnk.boo has pre-built themes (dark-first, because that's what people actually pick), no branding on any tier, and it costs $1.99.
+The differences from Bento.me: lnk.boo has pre-built themes (dark-first, because that's what people actually pick), no branding, and it costs $1.99.
 One time.
-The free tier works too, if you want to try it before paying.

 Linktree

 But that's the catch.
 There are no bento grids.
 No image tiles, no content blocks arranged in a mosaic.
 Every Linktree page is a vertical list.
 If you used Bento.me specifically because of the layout, Linktree will feel like a downgrade on the design front.
-It also costs $5–9/month for the features you'd actually want, which adds up to $60–108 per year.
+Pro costs $15/month ($180/year) for what's still a list.

 Carrd